Passionate about improving the well-being of young people and supporting them to reach their full potential?

 This course will provide you with current, industry-based knowledge, and the skills you’ve gained will help guide you on how to best meet the social, behavioural, health, welfare, developmental, and protection needs of young people.
 So, if you’re passionate about making a difference and brightening a young person’s future, this is the qualification for you.

 Recognition of Prior Learning (RPL)

 How do I Enrol?

 There are 21 units of competency in this Youth Work qualification, delivered across three stages.
 Students will be supported throughout the course program via one-on-one trainer support, online eLearning, live and recorded web-tutorials and forums which are aimed at supporting individual learner needs.
-Trainer support is available after hours and 7 days a week.
+Trainer support is available after hours and seven days a week.

-Australis College will integrate the activities, bringing together a number of units that reflect real industry outcomes and processes.
+Australis College will integrate the activities, bringing together some units that reflect real industry outcomes and processes.

-In order to obtain this qualification, you must successfully complete the following 21 units of competency:
+To obtain this qualification, you must complete the following 21 units of competency: